 During the year I worked as a Digital Content Producer in Manila, I felt so stressed out that I found myself carving out a space where I could find some semblance of peace .
 I was living to pay rent and so travels and getaways were limited.
 I turned to everyday things like cooking, music, quiet cafes and spaces that were more accessible.
 This is how my old blog, Love & Fiction came to be.
 I wanted to share how I tried to live slowly even in the city.
 My definition of slow living is intentional living.
 I don’t see it as an aspirational status lifestyle but more about pacing myself with my life’s own seasons and rhythm.

 Now called The Art of Everyday – my blog is mainly divided into two parts: SLOW LIVING and the WRITER’S CAFE.

 SLOW LIVING is where I share what my slow city life is like.
 In Curated Corner I share films, music, books, podcasts, spaces and other discoveries I find comforting.
 I also share activities or events, be they an art class,a writing class that nourish the soul.

 In Nourish, I share the recipes I come up with in my small messy kitchen.

-In WRITER’S CAFE I pour out all my writings from fiction, literary prose to essays, nostalgia pieces, travel diaries and the more mundane experiences of everyday life.
+In WRITER’S CORNER I pour out all my writings from fiction, literary prose to essays, nostalgia pieces, travel diaries and the more mundane experiences of everyday life.

 My dream for the Art of Everyday is to feel like a library cafe where people stay for awhile, linger, browse through and get caught up.